Nanolx/NanoDroid/README.md

 * Pixel Launcher
 * Trebuchet

-The following system applications can be choosen to be installed:
+The following applications are magic-mounted as system applications:

 * AdAway
 * Amaze (File Manager)